 Meditation is a spiritual and physical practice that dates all the way back to ancient India and China.
 While it has gained popularity as a form of relaxation and a way to reduce stress, it can also be a key part of addiction treatment.
-Explore the benefits of meditation therapy and how it can play a role in lasting sobriety.
+Explore the benefits of meditation therapy and how it, along with other addiction treatment therapies, can play a role in lasting sobriety.

 Meditation can also be an excellent way to boost the self-esteem and confidence of women in rehab.
 Many clients struggle with low self-esteem following an addiction.
 If they struggle with recovery, they might feel inadequate.
 Even if recovery goes to plan, they might feel behind on their goals or their timeline for the future.